jeroen1602/flutter_web_bluetooth/chrome-experimental-launch/README.md

  |-...
 ```

-Now that hte file is in the flutter folder we need to apply the patch.
+Now that the file is in the flutter folder we need to apply the patch.

 ```bash
 patch -p1 < Add-experimental-launch-flag.patch